dariodip/WSIL/README.md

 For more information about the package virtualenv, go [here](https://virtualenv.pypa.io/en/stable/).

-After this, you need to set the SECRET_VARIABLE environment variable in your OS.
+After doing this, you need to set the SECRET_VARIABLE environment variable in your OS.
 ### Install dependencies
 Activate your virtual environment, then run the following command: